 Personal Health Records (PHR)

 As the name itself suggests, Personal Health Records are managed by patients themselves and it enables in maintaining a log of their health- health conditions, treatments, medications, allergies, family medical history & a lot more.
 These records are either set up by patients themselves or healthcare providers, for personal use or patient engagement, respectively.
-This way, patients can have active participation in their care and have the power to make the right decisions regarding their health as they are having all the necessary information available right there.
+This way, patients can have active participation in their care and have the power to make the right decisions regarding their health, as they are having all the necessary information available right there.
 Same as in the EHR system, here also the patients can share that information with their doctors whenever required.
-Often the information in PHR consists of a combination of clinical information from doctor visits, medical & lab reports and data (in case they monitor themselves from home with monitoring devices or wearable activity trackers).
+Often the information in PHR consists of a combination of clinical information from doctor visits, medical & lab reports, and data (in case they monitor themselves from home with monitoring devices or wearable activity trackers).

 Benefits of Patient Health Records (PHR)

 It is the most effective way to stay engaged and manage ongoing treatment.
-The many benefits of PHR System include:
+The many benefits of the PHR System include:

 Information provided in PHR can also be considered as a combination of data from an EHR, together with patient-generated health data.
 It tends to be more meaningful with it being powered by the patients for their own care.

-Conclusion: Hopefully, the detailed comparisons of these electronic health records have helped you gain a better understanding of EMR, EHR & PHR.
-Now you know that they contribute greatly to the healthcare sector and are appreciated by healthcare services providers as well as patients.
+Hopefully, the detailed comparisons of these electronic health records have helped you gain a better understanding of EMR, EHR & PHR.
+Now you know that they contribute greatly to the healthcare sector and are appreciated by healthcare service providers as well as patients.
 In case, you are keen on getting these records developed for your healthcare facility or for personal usage, get in touch with experienced healthcare IT service provider who excels in the arena and is keen to offer great results.